-The famous naturalist John Muir and photographer Ansel Adams can be credited with bringing attention to these beautiful areas and helping to ensure their preservation for the masses by ultimately succeeding in having them protected as National Forests and National Parks.
+The famous naturalist John Muir and photographer Ansel Adams can be credited with bringing attention to these beautiful areas and helping to ensure their preservation for the masses by ultimately succeeding in having them protected as national forests and finally national parks.

 Commercial development within the heart of the giant sequoias is no longer allowed, and a more pristine and natural environment is the goal.
 Even where there are no roads access to the wilderness areas of the parks is controlled with a quota system of governance in order to help preserve this glorious environment.

 Photos of Roads and Scenery in Kings Canyon National ParkClick thumbnail to view full-size